For Parents: Safety Center

 To enable Family Pairing, two devices are required: a parent or guardian's logged-in TikTok account as well as the teen's logged-in TikTok account.
 On both devices, navigate to the Digital Wellbeing section under settings to begin the Family Pairing process.
 Parent or guardians must scan a QR code that is displayed from the teen's account in-app to pair the accounts and enable Family Pairing features.

 How can my teen control who sees their videos and sends them messages?

-We have a number of tools in place to help you control your teen's experience, including limiting who can see their uploaded content, follow them, and send them messages by making their account private.
+In addition to Family Pairing, we have a number of tools in place to help you control your teen's experience, including limiting who can see their uploaded content, follow them, and send them messages by making their account private.
 With a private account, your teen can approve or deny followers and restrict their uploaded content and incoming messages to followers only.
 If your teen has a public profile, anyone signed into TikTok can view that user’s public videos.
 However, only approved followers can send them a message.
 Whether users choose to have a public or a private account, they can always:

 - Block another from contacting them at any time

 - Save a video privately so that content will not be viewable by any other user

 Please remember: Even with a private account, profile information – including profile photo, username, and bio – will be visible to all users.
 Counsel your teen not to reveal personal information such as age, address, or phone number in his/her profile.

 How can my teen report inappropriate content or behavior?

 If you or your teen sees something that might violate our Terms of Service or Community Guidelines, please report it so our moderation team can take appropriate action.
 Users can report a specific video, user, or comment right within the app itself.Furthermore, your teen can block another user from being able to view their content or send them messages.